hyprwm/hyprland-wiki/pages/Plugins/Using-Plugins.md

 Different plugins may have different build methods, refer to their instructions.

-If you don't have hyprland headers installed, clone hyprland, checkout to your version, build hyprland, and run `sudo make installheaders`.
+If you don't have Hyprland headers installed, clone Hyprland, checkout to your version, build Hyprland, and run `sudo make installheaders`.
 Then build your plugin(s).

 To load plugins manually, use `hyprctl plugin load path` !NOTE: Path HAS TO BE